 - Buttercreams: Buttercream icings are light, smooth mixtures of fat and sugars.
 They may also contain eggs to increase their smoothness or lightness.
 These popular icings are used for many kinds of cakes and are easily flavored.
 Sweet butter-based mixture used especially as a filling or frosting. - Simple Buttercreams: Made by creaming fat and confectioners' sugar together to the desired consistency and lightness.
-A small quantity of egg whites, yolks, or whole eggs may be whipped in. - French Buttercream: Boiling syrup is beaten into egg yolks and whipped to a light foam and soft butter is added. - German Buttercream: Used by mixing pastry cream and butter together. - Meringue-Type Creams: are mixture of butter and meringues (Italian & Swiss). - Flat-Type Icings: Also known as Water Icings, are simply mixtures of confectioners' sugar (powdered sugar) and water and are sometimes made with corn syrup and flavoring.
-They are used for coffee cake, pastries, and sweet rolls. - Foam-Type Icings: Also known as Boiled Icings, are simply meringues made with a boiling syrup.
+A small quantity of egg whites, yolks, or whole eggs may be whipped in. - French Buttercream: Boiling syrup is beaten into egg yolks and whipped to a light foam and soft butter is added. - Pastry Buttercream: Used by mixing pastry cream and butter together. - Flat-Type lcings: Also known as Water lcings, are simply mixtures of confectioners' sugar (powdered sugar) and water and are sometimes made with corn syrup and flavoring.
+They are used for coffee cake, pastries, and sweet rolls. - Foam-Type lcings: Also known as Boiled lcings, are simply meringues made with a boiling syrup.
 Some also contain stabilizing ingredients such as gelatin.
-Foam icings should be applied thick to cakes and left in peaks and swirls. - Fondant: Sugar syrup crystalized to a smooth and creamy white mass.
-It is commonly used as the icing for Napoleons, Eclairs, Petit Fours, and some cakes. - Fondant Icing: Equal parts of Fondant and butter. - Fudge-Type Icings: Rich and heavy and are somewhat like candy.
-Predominant ingredient is sugar and contains less fat than buttercream.

-- Glazes: Thin, glossy, and transparent coatings that give a shine to baked products and helps to prevent drying.
+Foam icings should be applied think and left in peaks and swirls. - Fondant: Sugar syrup crystalized to a smooth and creamy white mass.
+It is commonly used as the icing for Napoleons, Eclairs, Petit Fours, and some cakes. - Fondant Icing: Equal parts of Fondant and butter. - Fudge-Type lcings: Rich and heavy and are somewhat like candy.
+Predominant ingredient is sugar and contains less fat than buttercream. - Glazes: Thin, glossy, and transparent coatings that give a shine to baked products and helps to prevent drying.
 Simple glaze is made with sugar or diluted corn syrup, brushed on Coffee Cakes or Danish while it is hot. - Royal or decorators lcing: Also known as Decorating or Decorators lcing, is like Flat lcings, except is much thinker and made with egg whites, making it hard and brittle when dry.
 It is exclusively used for decorative work.